 A fully cinematic staging.
 Lighting design is choreographed to the work — moving from near-darkness through atmospheric haze into a final illuminated fullness.
 Suited to ballrooms, private galleries and curated cultural venues.

 The work at its full scale.
-A string quartet and handpan join the principal instruments; lighting and atmosphere are produced to cinematic standards.
+A complete vocal quartet — soprano, mezzo, tenor and bass — joins string quartet, handpan and the principal instruments; lighting and atmosphere are produced to cinematic standards.
 Reserved for foundations, embassies and signature state-level cultural occasions.

 The room crosses into silence.
 A single sustained tone begins so quietly that several guests will not notice when it began — only that the air has changed.
 Piano.
 Almost nothing.
 The work enters.